-About 200 acres of Land, One and a half miles from town-a conveutent privilege for any resident in Tarboro.

-Also, a plantation on Fishing Creek, 750 acres,

-15 miles above Tarboro', with a large and comfortable dwelling house, all necessary out houses, large garden well enclosed. grape vines, selected fruit trees, &c. surrounded by a large and handsome grove, and as good water as any below the mountains-comprising one of the handsomest and healthiest locations in this part of the county.
-The dwelling is in the pine attend.
-By order, woods, 15 miles from the Creek, or main plantation; on which is a good overseer's house, cotton house, negro houses, &c. with a large barn and stables, and the best form yard in the county for raising manure, all well enclosed-cleared land sufficient to make 600 barrels corn, 40 to 50,000 lbs seed cotton small grain, potatoes, &c. &c. well divided, with good gates, fences, &c. and will insure to the purchaser as profitable investment as any farm in the county of the same extent.
-Any person residing down the country would find this one of the most healthy and delightful residences in the State.
+stance A transfer of property forfeits .
+About 200 acres of Land, the insurance.
+The season will commence the 1st day of March, and end the 1st of One and a half miles from town-a conve-July.
+A fair and liberal deduction will be ment privilege for any resident in Tarboro.
+Also, a plantation on Fish- scriber, at Greenville ing Creek, 750 acres, 15 miles above Tarboro', with a large and comfortable dwelling house, all necessary Archie.
+Harrod's dam by old Diomede, his grandam by old Bellaur, his grandam by old Bellaur, his grandam by the imported Si.
+Harrod's Archie.
+Harrod's dam by old Bellaur, his grandam by the imported Si.
+Harrod's Archie harrod Si.
+Harrod's dam by old Bellaur, his grandam tounded by a large and hard harrod's dam by the imported Si.
+Harrod's dam by old Bellaur, his grandam tounded by a large and hard harrod's dam by the imported Si.
+Harrod's dam by old Bellaur, his grandam tounded by a large and hard harrod's dam by old Bellaur, his grandam by old Bellaur, hi by the imported Sie Harry.
+Muchle John's and as good water as any below the dam by old Collector, his grandam by the mountains-comprising one of the handmountains-comprising one of the handsomest and heal hiest locations in this part of the county.
+The dwelling is in the pine woods, 12 miles from the Creek, or main plantation; on which is a good overseer's house, cotton house, negro houses, &c. with a large barn and stables, and the best farm yard in the county for raising man-ure, all well enclosed-cleared land sufficient to make 600 barrels corn, 40 to 50,000 lbs seed cotton, small grain, pota toes, &c. &c. well divided, with good gates, fences, &c. and will insure to the purchaser as profitable investment as any farm in ents are perfectly compatible, and that he the county of the same extent.
+Any is in the whole entirely free or destitute of person residing down the country would the least particle of adulteration.
+His find this one of the most healthy and delightful residences in the State.
 All or any of the above property will be sold at a great sacrifice.
-R. & S. D. COTTEN, S. D. COTTEN & SON.
+R. & S. D. COTTEN.
+S. D. COTTEN & SON.
 Feb.
 24, 1837.